ibireme/YYCache/README.md

 ### Manually

-1. Download all the files in the YYModel subdirectory.
+1. Download all the files in the YYCache subdirectory.
 2. Add the source files to your Xcode project.
 3. Link with required frameworks:
 	* UIKit.framework